biomiller/Solo-Project/README.md

 SonarQube:
 https://github.com/Matt25969/SonarDeployment.git

-TopDeck was tested and run on a Google Cloud Platform Linux Ubuntu 18.04 virtual machine.
+TopDeck was tested with JUnit & Mockito and run on a Google Cloud Platform Linux Ubuntu 18.04 virtual machine.

 Supporting material (test reports and project information) are provided.